cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set global.k8sServicePort=API_SERVER_PORT

-This will install Cilium as a CNI plugin with the BPF kube-proxy replacement to implement handling of Kubernetes services of type ClusterIP, NodePort, ExternalIPs and LoadBalancer.
+This will install Cilium as a CNI plugin with the BPF kube-proxy replacement to implement handling of Kubernetes services of type ClusterIP, NodePort, LoadBalancer and services with externalIPs.
 On top of that the BPF kube-proxy replacement also supports hostPort for containers such that using portmap is not necessary anymore.

 Finally, as a last step, verify that Cilium has come up correctly on all nodes and is ready to operate: